 Probably the most powerful center of gravity for Leftist SF in the 1990s.
 A sprawling and thoughtful examination of the variety of social relations feeding into and leading up to revolutionary change.
 (It’s also got some Gramsci jokes in it.)

-Mary Shelley: Frankenstein, or the Modern Prometheus (1818)
+Mary Shelley: Frankenstein, or the Modern Prometheus affiliate link (1818)

 Not a warning ‘not to mess with things that should be let alone’ (which would be a reactionary anti-rationalist message) but an insistence on the necessity of grappling with forces one unleashes and the fact that there is no ‘innate’ nature to people, but a socially-constructed one.